nxskok/pasias/docs/15-logistic-regression.md

 "backticks" around them, because they contain illegal characters like a minus sign and spaces.
 Perhaps a good way to pre-empt
-\marginnote{My daughter learned the word pre-empt because we  like to play a bridge app on my phone; in the game of bridge, you  make a pre-emptive bid when you have no great strength but a lot of  cards of one suit, say seven, and it won't be too bad if that suit  is trumps, no matter what your partner has.
-If you have a weakish hand with a lot of cards in one suit, your opponents are probably going  to be able to bid and make something, so you pre-emptively bid first  to try and make it difficult for them.}  all these problems is to make a copy of the data file with the illegal characters replaced by underscores, which is my file `exposed2.txt`:
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">My daughter learned the word pre-empt because we  like to play a bridge app on my phone; in the game of bridge, you  make a pre-emptive bid when you have no great strength but a lot of  cards of one suit, say seven, and it won't be too bad if that suit  is trumps, no matter what your partner has.
+If you have a weakish hand with a lot of cards in one suit, your opponents are probably going  to be able to bid and make something, so you pre-emptively bid first  to try and make it difficult for them.</span>  all these problems is to
+make a copy of the data file with the illegal characters replaced by underscores, which is my file `exposed2.txt`: